gradient-ai/jax-gradient/docs/faq.rst

     %time f_jit(x_jax).block_until_ready()  # measure JAX compilation time
     %timeit f_jit(x_jax).block_until_ready()  # measure JAX runtime

-When run with a GPU in Colab_, we see:
+When run with a GPU in Gradient, we see:

 - NumPy takes 16.2 ms per evaluation on the CPU
 - JAX takes 1.26 ms to copy the NumPy arrays onto the GPU